Terms

 The name of a local variable must satisfy the following conditions:

-• It doesn't contain any of =() "\n\t:;,<>[]{}/*|
+• It doesn't contain any of =() `\"'\n\t:;,<>[]{}/*+|&?!

-• It doesn't start with A, B, .., Z (the upper case alphabets)
+• It doesn't start with A, B, .., Z (uppercase letters)

 Semantics